Check here any time weather forecasts indicate that flooding is possible

-This summer we've been out in the field doing normal maintenance (cleaning/brush and grass trimming) as well as making repairs as needed.
+This past summer we were out in the field doing normal maintenance (cleaning/brush and grass trimming) as well as making repairs as needed.
 The following is a list of improvements/repairs that were made.
 Currently all eight stations are functioning beautifully.

 Our Worcester station has been returned to full functionality.